 What to dive deeper?
 Have questions about data quality for your project?
-Join members of the Data/Metadata Working Group in a webinar on April 28th at 2pm EST. Register Here
+Join members of the Data/Metadata Working Group in a webinar on April 28th at 2pm EST. View Recording Here

 We learned that there is a wealth of data quality resources already available, but wading through to figure out what might be most relevant for a particular purpose could be daunting.
 With the addition of some descriptive metadata, it could be simpler to filter and sort based on your need.
 Looking specifically for water quality related resources?
 Search for “water quality” in the keywords.
 Need guidance on techniques to evaluate data quality within your existing program?
 Choose resources that cover the “assure” stage of the data lifecycle.
 Creating a citizen science project and want your data to meet a legal standard?
 Search for “policy” in the keywords.

 The Data Quality Resources for Citizen and Community Science compendium is intended to be a living library.
 Collated and described by a group of volunteers, it’s current form is a starting point and represents the resources we were able to identify at the time of its creation.
 We note that there are gaps in coverage representing some science areas, geographic/political contexts, and stages of the data lifecycle.